 A product: (“CXRT SAS to USB 3.0 Bridge”) appears to exist which converts USB 3.0 to SAS:

-Due to the obscene cost and obscurity – I would not recommend going down this path.
+Due to the obscene cost, obscurity and that this is not a confirmed solution – I would not recommend going down this path.

 If you’re not technical and/or not on a budget, there are a few ready-made Thunderbolt drives.
 These internally contain a PCIe to SAS host adapter as I demonstrate below.
 Expect to pay a $2000-3000 premium for this convenience.
 A product like this uses an ATTO or Highpoint SAS controller which is required for compatibility with macOS X – the primary target market for these products.

 This will be a little cheaper than buying a pre-built drive but still a lot more expensive than the option below.
 You’ll have to source the appropriate SAS cable.
 More about that below.

 This is a far more sensible (and cheaper) option.
 Because Thunderbolt carries PCIe we can use (For example) an eGPU enclosure to carry a PCIe SAS Host adapter.